Suggested Reading:

 ROMAN MARTYROLOGY

-Monday July 15th in the Year of Grace 2024
+Tuesday, October 15th in the Year of Grace 2024

 Time after Pentecost

-This Day, the Fifteenth Day of July
+This Day, the Fifteenth Day of October

-At Pavia, St. Felix, bishop and martyr.
+At Treves, St. Severus, bishop and confessor.

 And elsewhere in divers places, many other holy martyrs, confessors, and holy virgins.

 Omnes sancti Mártyres, oráte pro nobis.
-(All ye Holy Martyrs, pray for us, from the Litaniae Sanctorum, the Litany of the Saints)
+(All ye Holy Martyrs, pray for us, from the Litaniae Sanctorum, the Litany of the Saints.)

 Response: Thanks be to God.